Kristina01111000/Drws_site/README.md

 - change default user image -https://www.peepso.com/documentation/assets-overrides-customizing-peepso-images/
 	- explains how to do it, need to figure out the default images we want
-- fix cellphone view of menus
-- does he want articles in monthly course? or as articles?
 - emails every week? multiple times a week?
-- excess pages deleted, check every month or so
 - add cancel course early section to page and get prior month free
-- stop users from accessing wordpress login/logout page
-- write out directions for downloading googledoc
-- add pdf of scorecard directions
 - see if users who don't join in with email confirmation can automatically be deleted after a week